Q: What does a dentist do?

 Q: How many types of dentists are there?

-There are generally 7 types of dentists: General dentist, Endodontist (Tooth Root doctor), Orthodontist (Alignment dentist), Periodontics (Pediatric dentist), Periodontist (Gum specialist), and Prosthodontist (Restoration dentist).
+There are generally 7 types of dentists: General dentist, Endodontist (Tooth Root doctor), Orthodontist (Alignment dentist), Periodclinicsontics (Pediatric dentist), Periodclinicsontist (Gum specialist), and Prosthodontist (Restoration dentist).

 Q: Is bleeding gums a serious disease